UAlbertaALTLab/Lacombe/README.md

 `node lib/stitch.js <directory> <outfile>`

-You can also stitch both the `OCR/standard/` and `OCR/Quebec/` folders with a single command, `npm run stitch`.
-This will create `output.txt` and `standard.txt` files in the project root.
+You can also stitch both the `OCR/standard/sample/` and `OCR/Quebec/sample` folders with a single command, `npm run stitch`.
+This will create `OCR/standard/sample.txt` and `OCR/Quebec/sample.txt` files for comparison.

 Finally, you can run ocreval on these two combined files with `npm run accuracy`.
 This will create an accuracy report titled `accuracy.txt` in the project root.